ClickCease

 Nissan

-According to Consumer Reports, the dangerous auto defect could be the result of an electrical connector.
-Another electrical issue may also occur in these recalled vehicles, including power windows and seats that fail to work and a prematurely drained battery.
+Nissan is recalling about 689,000 of its Rogue SUVs from the 2014 to 2016 model years because of a car fire hazard.
+According to Consumer Reports, the dangerous auto defect could be caused by an electrical connector.
+Other electrical issues may also occur in these recalled vehicles, including power windows and seats that fail to work and a prematurely drained battery.

 Electrical Issues Cause Car Fire Hazard

-In some cases, vehicle owners may also experience a burning odor or see smoke coming out from under the dashboard on the driver’s side.
-In documents filed with the National Highway Traffic Safety Administration (NHTSA), Nissan says it is aware of four incidents in Canada and two in the United States that may be related to the recall, but that there have been no known crashes or injuries.
+In some cases, vehicle owners may also experience a burning odor or see smoke from under the dashboard on the driver’s side.
+In documents filed with the National Highway Traffic Safety Administration (NHTSA), Nissan says it is aware of four incidents in Canada and two in the United States that may be related to the recall, but there have been no known crashes or injuries.

 Auto Product Liability issues

-If you or a loved one has been injured as a result of an auto defect, you may be able to file an auto product liability lawsuit seeking compensation for the injuries, damages, and losses
+If you or a loved one has been injured as a result of an auto defect, you may be able to file a lawsuit for auto product liability seeking compensation for the injuries, damages, and losses.
+An experienced auto defect lawyer can advise victims and their families regarding their legal rights and options.

 Source: https://www.consumerreports.org/car-recalls-defects/nissan-rogue-recalled-for-fire-risk-and-electrical-issues-a4879259490/